This post contains affiliate links! As an Amazon Associate I earn from qualifying purchases. You can read our full affiliate disclosure HERE.

 Traditional Bulgarian Coconut Yogurt (Lactose Free Coconut Sour Cream)

 Today’s very simple recipe is for those who want to reap all the benefits of the probiotic yogurt but for some reason cannot (or shouldn’t).
 I am talking about lactose intolerant folks, people on the vegan diet, those who are on a religious fast and cannot consume animal products, asthmatics (dairy could increase the mucus secretion for some people), or every other person who wishes to take a break from the dairy products for a while!
+But if you are a very strict vegan, keep in min the following: the yogurt starter I am using contains a little bit of skim milk powder which activates the fermentation, the growth and development of the probiotic culture.
+In this process the beneficial bacteria consumes all of the lactose and the end product you get is completely dairy-free and vegan, but the starter itself is not 100% vegan (in the sachet).

 So, here we go!
 My suggestion for all those folks is my variation (actually two variations) of the popular homemade coconut yogurt with probiotics or in my case – Bulgarian coconut yogurt!
 If you wish to take a look at the process of making your own dairy Bulgarian yogurt, here is the recipe and the detailed instructions!